 The Norwegian Agency for Development Cooperation (Norad) is a directorate under the Norwegian Ministry of Foreign Affairs (MoFA).
 Its vision is to achieve results in the fight against poverty.
 Its mission is ensuring the quality of development assistance, and its values are respect, integrity and creativity.
+It published a new strategy, Towards 2030, in March 2021.

 Private sector development (PSD), Job Creation, Technical and Vocational Education and Training